Kile/Killua/README.md

 ## What you need to do to copy my code

-`requirments.txt` contains the libraries you'll need and probably a few more, I was just too lazy to delete the ones I don't use
+`requirements.txt` contains the libraries you'll need and probably a few more, I was just too lazy to delete the ones I don't use.
+To install the libraries use `pip3 install -r requirements.txt`

 You will need a mongodb account.
 Why do I use mongodb and not sql?
 In my opinion mongo is easier to use and you can manually add and remove data